artemislena/gtrr/README.md

 * Don't be a bigot; don't spread hate.
 Try to follow the [mode of conduct](https://fantasycookie17.cf/coc.html).
 Note: it contains some things specific to chatrooms on Matrix; these can be safely ignored.
 * Be honest.
 Don't be shy to include criticism of inviduals or organizations, if said criticism mirrors your experiences.
 * Please follow the file format requirements as specified below.
+* You agree to the content you submit to be licensed under CC0.

 ## File format
 The files are written in [Markdown](https://commonmark.org), and compiled by [Cobalt](https://cobalt-org.github.io).
 As for the latter, a specific "frontmatter" is expected to be present at the top of the page: